d-shap/conditional-values/README.md

 A `ValueSet` object matches if all the object's conditions match a `ConditionSet` object.

 Then less specific `ValueSet` objects are removed.
-The `ValueSet` object is less specific then another one if another object has all of the conditions this object have, and some more additional conditions.
+The `ValueSet` object is less specific then another one if another object has all of the conditions this object has, and some more additional conditions.

 Then values of remaining `ValueSet` objects are joined and returned as a lookup result.